Stairlift troubleshooting and fault codes

 If your stairlift is not moving after running through this checklist, please feel free to give us a call and we can organise for one of our qualified engineers to visit.

-What if my stairlift gets stuck in the middle of the stairs?
+What if my Stairlift gets stuck in the middle of the stairs?

 Although this a “comedy sketch favourite” the chance of you getting stuck in the middle of the stairs on a stairlift is very slim.
 However, it’s always best to take something with you on the stairlift just in case anything does happen as a belt and braces approach.
 Often a lifeline pendant controller or mobile or cordless telephone can help to alleviate any fears you may have.